Data Model

 See gardener/cc-utils#1166

 as an example for this chapter.
-Please note that the dso.model
+Please note that the dso.model module in

-the pull request has been replaced by the odg.model
+the pull request has been replaced by the odg.model module in the

 delivery-service.